tech-rules/Vehicle_Detection/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 Udacity provided a set of `vehicle` and `non-vehicle` images as training dataset for this project.
-Here are example imagesof one of each of the `vehicle` and `non-vehicle` classes:
+Here are couple of examples of each of the `vehicle` and `non-vehicle` classes:
 ![](output_images/car_notcar.png)